 When a Navarro student is tardy, absent, or has to leave during the school day, parents and students are asked to follow the procedures that have been put in place.

 We want you and your family to have a memorable experience at Navarro.
-Therefore, if you have any questions or concerns, please reach out to our Attendance Specialist, Belinda Arellano, at (512) 414-7416 or at email@example.com.
+Therefore, if you have any questions or concerns, please reach out to our Attendance Specialist, Belinda Arellano, at (512) 414-2514 ext.
+70938 or at firstname.lastname@example.org.

 If a student misses part or all of the school day, we ask that all proper documentation be turned into the Attendance Office no later than 48 hours after the absence has occurred.
 When submitting an absence note, please make sure to include the following information: